-There are no clearly defined boundaries for the area required for development, other than existing field boundaries which also mark the boundary of the AONB.
-The site is understood to be available for development straight away.
+The site is understood to be available for development straight away and is in the control of a national housebuilder.
 It has the potential to offer open space, employment space and additional cemetery space, in addition to new homes.
 Whilst the site is not the closest to the town centre, it is near the employment area and a local centre.
 Development in this location would not detract from the compact nature of the town.

-Land to the east of Tring (Dunsley Farm)
+Land to the East (Dunsley Farm)